-Let me answer one question right away: YES!
+Let me answer that question right away: YES!
 You need to buy a Mexican car insurance policy!

-You need to purchase a proper Mexican insurance policy BEFORE crossing into Mexico.
-Every driver is legally required to have a Mexican-issued insurance policy with specific minimum liability coverage.
+Every foreign vehicle is legally required to have a Mexican-issued insurance policy with specific minimum liability coverage.

 Now here’s the good part.
 It’s easy to get an excellent Mexican insurance policy for a reasonable price, from a trusted underwriter, through an agent who will always be around to help!